 🔴 Red Bubble - The person has gone over the Weekly Capacity limit that was set

-You can view the team's scope by Days, Weeks, or Months.
+You can view the team's workload by Days, Weeks, or Months.

 Let's go back to our customer success board example.
 On the week of Nov 25th - Dec 1st, I have been assigned to two tasks, each of them taking 1.5 hours (I am Lea by the way 👋🏼😊)